cucumber/vscode/RELEASING.md

 *IMPORTANT:* After updating dependencies, revert both `engines.vscode` and `"@types/vscode"` to the *same* version.

-Use a version that is 2 *minor* versions behind the latest version so that the extension doesn't require the latest version of VS Code.
+Use a version that is 2 *minor* versions behind the latest version so that the extension doesn't require the latest version of Visual Studio Code.